pydio/pydio-doc-howto/cells_metrics_with_elastic_stack.md

 * And many more.

-### Basic configuration for cells
+### Basic configuration for Cells

-First set a filebeat on the machine running cells,
+First set a filebeat on the machine running Cells,

 for debian/ubuntu machines use the following: